ecmwf/pdbufr/docs/read_bufr.rst

     :param path: path to the BUFR file
     :type path: str, bytes, os.PathLike
     :param columns: a list of ecCodes BUFR keys to extract for each BUFR message/subset.
-When ``flat`` is True ``columns`` can contain maximum one value, which is interpreted in the following way:
+When ``flat`` is True ``columns`` must be one of the following string values:

           * "all", empty str or empty list (default): all the columns are extracted
           * "header": only the columns from the header section are extracted
           * "data": only the columns from the data section are extracted

     :type columns: str, sequence[str]
-    :param filters: a dictionary of ecCodes BUFR key filter conditions.
+    :param filters: defines the conditions when to extract the specified ``columns``.
 The individual conditions are combined together with the logical AND operator to form the filter.
 See :ref:`filters-section` for details.
     :type filters: dict
     :param required_columns: the list of ecCodes BUFR keys that are required to be present in the BUFR message/subset.
 Bool values are interpreted as follows: